guitri-ada/treasure-island/README.md

 **Grid/Island:**
 - Create a `Grid` class
-- Build an initializer forming 8 arrays of size 8.
+- Build an initialiser forming 8 arrays of size 8.
 Each index (cell) should be represented by a square symbol '■'.
 Use ANSI blue color for the cells.
 - Test by printing to the console

 **Game Constants:**